Find a Qualified Attorney Near You

 In this type of suit, the employee must convince a judge or jury that it was more likely than not that they were wrongfully terminated.
 However, the employee does not have to prove that the workers’ compensation claim is the sole reason for the discharge.
 The test is whether the employer’s action is rooted substantially in the employee’s exercise of rights under workers’ compensation laws.

-Workers' compensation claims involve several parties and can get confusing for non-lawyers.
-If you believe your employer is not meeting their workers' comp responsibilities, you may need to assert your rights through legal action.
-A workers' compensation lawyer can put their expertise to work for you.
-They can help you understand your rights and fight to get you the best outcome possible.
+Workers’ compensation claims involve several parties and can get confusing for non-lawyers.
+If you believe your employer is not meeting their workers’ comp responsibilities, you may need to assert your rights through legal action.
+An attorney can put their expertise to work for you.
+They can help you understand your rights and fight for the best outcome possible.

 Next Steps